Chloë Manasseh on Abstraction, Art Therapy, and Finishing Her Works

 Are there particular themes you find yourself constantly returning to to explore and rehash?

 Definitely.
-I think the engagement with landscapes, any landscape, even this room, for example.
+I’m interested in our engagement with landscapes, any landscape.
+It could even how we interact with this room, for example.
 I'm interested in how we engage with our surroundings, and this need we have to form an identity within a space, or to latch onto something we recognise within a space.
 There is an argument that nothing in the world, especially in the digital era we live in, is going to be unrecognisable.
 So a true wilderness doesn't exist anymore.
 A place where you really can't recognise yourself within it.
 I think that's something I find very interesting.
 The human tendency or desire, and I'm completely guilty of this too, of bringing elements from the outside, like botanicals, inside.
 Or having photographs everywhere.
 Just having something that feels familiar in your homestead to make you feel at home, and more grounded.

 I think in the same sense, thinking about shifting landscapes and collective memory, when a landscape changes for someone, it can be incredibly traumatic.
 For example, a photograph of something you've grown up with and recognise can be very different to the clear, precise vision you have in your memory, no matter how imprecise memory actually is.
 I find all of this really fascinating, especially in the context of my own family's history, and my own identity, in terms of travelling and where I feel most grounded.